UKPLab/deeplearning4nlp-tutorial/2015-10_Lecture/Lecture3/code/Readme.md

 # NER using the SENNA Architecture
-This is a simpe Named Entity Recoginizer based on the SENNA architecture as presented by Collobert and Weston in the paper 'Natural Language Processing (almost) from Scratch.
+This is a simple Named Entity Recoginizer based on the SENNA architecture as presented by Collobert and Weston in the paper 'Natural Language Processing (almost) from Scratch.

 We use the data from the GermEval-2014 contest (https://sites.google.com/site/germeval2014ner/data).